mrsimonemms/mrsimonemms.github.io/src/blog/2021-01-10-setting-terraform-service-principal-to-work-with-azure-active-directory.md

 can see, the "Terraform" Service Principal has the "Owner" role.
 The "Access control (IAM)" blade doesn't exist for the Active Directory.

-## Why Would You Ever Want To Mess About With The Active Directory?
+## Why Would You Ever Want To Mess About With The Active Directory

 There are plenty of legitimate reasons to work with the Active Directory in Terraform.
 One of my most regular reasons is, when setting up a Kubernetes